1on1pt/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 The **Analysis of Outcomes Based on Launch Date** was created first by adding a new column in the workbook, "Years", and then extracting the year from the "Date Created Conversion" column.
 A new worksheet, *"Theater Outcomes by Launch Date"* was added along with a pivot table from the *"Kickstarter"* worksheet.
 The pivot table was filtered for "Parent Category - theater" and "Years - ALL" with the column labels filtered to show "successful", "failed", and "canceled".
+Below is the resulting line chart that visualizes the relationship between theater funding outcomes based on launch date.

 ### Analysis of Outcomes Based Goals